|

 Make sure you understand that the listed Named Insured has special rights under the policy.
 This person (or persons as is the case here) has full rights and is completely protected under all provisions of the policy.
 Someone who is simply a driver listed on the policy is not in that same position.
 That is why oftentimes a lienholder will ask to be listed as a Named Insured on your policy.

 The next section describes the vehicles you are insuring.
-As with the section above it, the information displayed here is largely straightforward.
+As with the section above it, the information displayed here is usually straightforward.
 Expect to see a complete description of the vehicle (make sure its accurate) and the VIN.
 Make doubly sure the VIN is accurate.
 In most states the insurance company will report directly to your Department of Motor Vehicles.
 Without the correct VIN, they'll get that report wrong.
-Fixing that with the D.M.V. can either be simple... or not so.
-Get the VIN right.
+Fixing that with the D.M.V. can be simple... or not.
+Get the VIN right, and double check that the insurance company got it right.

 Note the rightmost column, where there is a list of drivers for each vehicle (more on the Drivers Section below).
 Oftentimes insurance companies will rate vehicles with the understanding that only certain drivers will have access to them, and it is important to be aware of this.